 Specific courses to help prepare students for applying to medical or dental schools are: general chemistry (1 yr), organic chemistry (1 yr), general biology (1 yr), physics (1 yr), biochemistry, physiology, psychology, sociology, and statistics.
 Additional recommended courses are genetics, physiology, immunology, and anatomy.
 View the Course Planning Guide for Pre-Med.

 No single college degree program exists that includes all of the requirements for admission to every health profession school.
 Generally, you can choose whatever major you wish, then add in other required courses you will need.

 Asbury University offers 45 undergraduate majors, and all of Asbury’s majors include a liberal arts curriculum that allows each student to explore a broad range of engaging areas of study.
 In most cases it is possible to take the courses required for admission to medical school in addition to the courses required for the major, and still graduate in 4 years.
-Of course, if you choose to major in the sciences, the premedical requirements are already included in the major.
+Of course, if you choose to major in the sciences, the majority of the premedical requirements are already included in the major.

 As you prepare for a career in the health professions your choice of major is your choice, and should be an area you will enjoy and by which you can glorify God.
 If you are uncertain about your choice of major as you consider preparation for one of the health professions programs, our Health Professions Advisor, Dr. Bruce Branan, will be pleased to assist you.